gaganichake/currency-app/README.md

 (You may move all content of service.yaml at the end of deployment.yaml and delete service.yaml) (In deployment.xml update replicas: 1 to   replicas: 2)

+(You may move all content of service.yaml at the end of deployment.yaml and delete service.yaml) (In deployment.xml update replicas: 1 to   replicas: 2)

 kubectl diff -f deployment.yaml kubectl apply -f deployment.yaml